-The term “theft” is used to describe a wide range of crimes involving taking another person’s property without permission.
-Theft crimes encompass many different offenses ranging from misdemeanor theft to felony theft, depending on the value of the stolen property.
+“Grand theft” is not actually a charge in Arizona.
+Instead, theft crimes are either charged as misdemeanor theft or felony theft, depending on the value of the stolen property.
 When the value of property is worth $500 to $1,000, the crime is considered petty theft or misdemeanor theft.
 The crime is considered felony theft when the value is more than $1,000.

 How Does Arizona Define Grand Theft?

 ARS § 13-1802 outlines the various Arizona theft laws.
 A person can be found guilty of a theft crime under this statute when they knowingly take or use another person’s property or services without lawful authority.
-Under this law, a person may either be charged with a misdemeanor or felony offense depending on the value of the stolen property or services.
+As we mentioned above, Arizona does not have a “grand theft” statute.
+Rather, under § 13-1802 of the Arizona Revised Statutes, a person may either be charged with either a misdemeanor offense or felony offense depending on the value of the stolen property or services.

 Many states vary on the amounts of stolen property that are considered grand theft.
-Arizona, however, often considers theft crimes valued at $25,000 or more as grand theft.
+In Arizona, the most serious degree of felony theft is a Class 2 felony, which refers to theft crimes valued at $25,000 or more.
+This is what other states might consider grand theft.
 There are some exceptions to the laws of theft and property value.
-For example, while auto theft could be considered grand theft based on the vehicle’s worth, it actually falls under ARS § 13-1814, which is the theft of means of transportation.
+For example, while auto theft could be considered felony theft based on the vehicle’s worth, it actually falls under ARS § 13-1814, which is the theft of means of transportation.

 Since Arizona theft laws encompass many different crimes, it’s important to work with an experienced attorney familiar with the statutes.
 At the Belén Law Firm, attorney Belén Olmedo Guerra has represented clients against various theft crimes, including burglary, robbery, auto theft, and more.